turi-code/userguide/timeseries/timeseries-data.md

 In many practical time series analysis problems, we require observations to be over uniform time intervals.
 However, data is often in the form of non-uniform events with accompanying time stamps.
-As a result, one common prerequisite for time series applications is to convert an time series that is potentially irregularly sampled to one that is sampled at a regular frequency (or to a frequency different from the input data source).
+As a result, one common prerequisite for time series applications is to convert any time series that is potentially irregularly sampled to one that is sampled at a regular frequency (or to a frequency different from the input data source).

 There are three important primitive operations required for this purpose:

-- **Mapping** – The operation which determines which time slice a specific observation belongs to.
+- **Mapping** – The operation that determines which time slice a specific observation belongs to.
 - **Interpolation/Upsampling** – The operation used to fill in the missing values when there are no observations that map to a particular time slice.
-- **Aggregation/Downsampling** –The operation used to aggregate multiple observations that below to the same time slice.
+- **Aggregation/Downsampling** –The operation used to aggregate multiple observations that belong to the same time slice.

-As an example, we resample the `household_ts` into a time-series at an hourly granularity.
+As an example, we resample the `household_ts` into a time series at an hourly granularity.

 ```python